danielhrisca/asammdf/documentation/gui.rst

 File
 ----
 The first menu command is *Open*.
-Depending on the mode this allows to open files indivisually or for batch processing.
+Depending on the mode this allows to open files individually or for batch processing.

 The second menu command is *Open folder*.
-If this is selected then, starting with the selected root folder, all subfolders are searched recursively for MDF files.
+If this is selected then, starting with the selected root folder, all sub-folders are searched recursively for MDF files.

 Once a file has been opened, the user can load or save a display configuration using the *Open configuration* and *Save configuration*